moxi-git/dotfiles/README.md

 ```

 > [!IMPORTANT]
-> Post installation: change wallpaper is the theaming is broke and install some apps if needed
+> Post installation: change wallpaper if the theaming is broken and install some apps if needed

 > [!NOTE]
 > these dotfiles work best with Arch Linux since they were made with Arch linux in mind. other distros maybe can work too. anyways please report any bugs and sumbit pull requests.